• Skip to primary navigation

 Health information: Polio, Typhoid: Vaccination recommended.

-Yellow Fever: Vaccination is strongly recommended to all visitors if travelling outside the urban areas.
-A vaccination certificate will be required by anyone arriving from infected areas.
+Yellow Fever: A vaccination certificate is required from travellers arriving from infected areas.

 Food & drink: Water is untreated and not safe to drink.
 Avoid dairy products as they are not pasteurised.
 Fruit and vegetables should be peeled before consumption.